-- From the three-dot menu in the top right, click "Add file"
+- From the main repository page, click the green Add a README button at the bottom

-- Name the file "README.md" and some text
+- Name the file README.md and some text

-- Click "Commit" in the bottom right
+- Click the green Commit new file button at the bottom

+- Don't forget a nice commit message!

 - Now we need to get this file in our local version...

 - The quick way:

 - \$ git pull